zanyx/SwiftKitten/README.md

 {
 	/*
 		Path to SourceKitten binary.
 		See `https://github.com/jpsim/SourceKitten`.
 	*/
 	"sourcekitten_binary" : "/usr/local/bin/sourcekitten",

 	/*
-		SDK and frameworks to link with.
+		sdk to link with.
 SourceKitten will find the default sdk (OS X) if left blank.
 	*/
 	"sdk" : "",

+	/*
+		Extra framework search paths.

+		To enable autocompletion for external frameworks,
+		add the path to the directory containing the framework here.
+	*/
-	"frameworks" : [],
+	"extra_framework_paths" : [],

+	/*
+		Extra compiler arguments to SourceKitten.
+	*/
+	"extra_compilerargs" : "",

 	/*
 		Exclude globals from specific frameworks in auto-